Appeal a school admission decision

-Finally there will be the clerk to the appeal panel present, who will be taking notes of the appeal hearing (for the appeal panels use only), a note of the decision of the appeal panel and to advise all parties on any legal or procedural matters which may come up during the appeal hearing.
+There will be the clerk to the appeal panel present, who will be taking notes of the hearing (for the appeal panels use only), a note of the decision of the appeal panel and to advise all parties on any legal or procedural matters which may come up during the hearing.

-Appeal hearings usually take no more than an hour.* However we do not have a fixed time so if you need longer this will be allowed.
-This might mean that the appeal hearings are running late so we ask that you understand that we will be with you as soon as we can and you will not be limited in your time even if your appeals starts late.
+Appeal hearings vary in length but usually take no more than an hour.
+However we do not have a fixed time so if you need longer this will be allowed.
+As the appeal panel will be considering a number of cases each day this might mean that the hearings are running late so we ask that you understand that we will be with you as soon as we can and you will not be limited in your time even if your appeals starts late.

 How you’ll receive the decision

-If your appeal is part of a group appeal hearing with two appointments, the panel will not make their decisions until all of the appeals have been heard.
+If your appeal is part of a group hearing , the panel will not make their decisions until all the appeals have been heard.
 The clerk will tell you when you can expect to receive your letter.